Why Most Financial Services Businesses Won’t Maximize AI Without Outside Help

 Adam Haney, VP of Engineering at Invisible Technologies, says that enterprises have two real options to carry this out.
 The first is to start from scratch, developing their own AI model in the same way as Pinterest, Spotify and TikTok - usually a time-consuming and costly process.

 The second and more cost-effective option is to take what essentially amounts to a shortcut by tapping into existing large language models (LLMs) such as OpenAI’s ChatGPT, or Meta’s LLaMA 2, and refining them for their own use.
+“You may not be able to realistically get to 100 like a TikTok without significant investment, but you can get to 60 or 70 much more easily.”

 To do this, the model must first be fine-tuned - a process in which a generalist model is taught the features and patterns specific to a task or domain.
 This involves SMEs instructing the LLM on the right response to questions involving the data.